For more information about formats, visit our ordering page.

-Focusing on the Cuban perspective, Contesting Cuba's Past and Future traces Cuba's history from the country's precolonial past to its most recent economic, social, and political changes.
-Students recreate the discussions Cubans on the island are having about their future.
+History, Revolution, and Reform: New Directions for Cuba explores Cuba's history from the country's precolonial past to its most recent economic, social, and political changes.
+Students re-create the discussions Cubans on the island are having about their country's future.

 The Choices Role Play

 This activity is a simulation in which students step into the shoes of Cuban citizens and consider three distinct options for Cuba's future.
 By exploring this spectrum of alternatives, students gain a deeper understanding of the values and beliefs underlying specific policy options and the trade-offs that accompany them.
 Ultimately, students are prepared to develop their own policy options for Cuba, as if they were a Cuban on the island thinking about the future of the country.